Washington state threatens fines, criminal charges against businesses defying COVID-19 restrictions

-OLYMPIA, Wash. — It took the threat of criminal charges to get a Lynden restaurant to follow the state’s latest COVID-19 guidelines.
+OLYMPIA, Wash. — It took the threat of criminal charges to get a Lynden restaurant to follow Washington's state’s latest COVID-19 guidelines.

-Gov. Jay Inslee last month issued a temporary order for all bars and restaurants to offer only outdoor service or take out, after a recent spike in coronavirus cases throughout the state.
-But the order was the latest restrictions for businesses that had taken a big hit since the start of the pandemic.
+Gov. Jay Inslee last month issued a temporary order for all bars and restaurants to offer only outdoor service or takeout, after a recent spike in coronavirus cases throughout the state.

-The state warned the restaurant to go to takeout or outdoor service only last week.

-The spokesperson said when the warning was ignored, the state went to Whatcom County court to get a temporary restraining order which meant violating the order could result in contempt of court charges.
+A spokesperson said when the warning was ignored, the state went to Whatcom County court to get a temporary restraining order, which meant violating the order could result in contempt of court charges.

 Other types of businesses are also getting warnings.